secure-compilation/SECOMP/README.md

 The proof is complete.
 This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
-Also some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.
+Also some recent changes to the mainline `ccs-main` branch are in the process of being integrated.

 The memory deltas are defined in the file `security/MemoryDelta.v`.